 Current Beach Closure Protocol

-King County measures bacteria concentrations at the swimming beaches each week, usually on Tuesdays.
-We collect three water samples from different parts of the beach, and average the results together (using the arithmetic mean) to get the average bacteria value for that day.
+King County measures bacteria concentrations at the swimming beaches each week.
+We collect three water samples from different parts of the beach.
 Bacteria are measured as colony forming units (CFU), which is a count of the number of bacteria, per 100 mL of water (about a half-cup of water).

-If the bacteria values are high, Public Health – Seattle & King County will review the monitoring data and other information about the beach, and recommend that beach managers close the beach to public use.
+If the bacteria concentrations are high, Public Health – Seattle & King County will review the monitoring data and other information about the beach, and may recommend that beach managers close the beach to public use.